-The thing about Cusco is that there are many rich tourists visiting on a short holiday to visit Machu Picchu and many of the amenities cater to these people who have much larger budgets than backpackers.
+The thing about Cusco is that there are many rich tourists visiting on a short holiday to visit Machu Picchu, and many of the services cater to these people who have much larger budgets than backpackers.
 Therefore, you can easily find yourself spending too much money by either getting ripped off with extreme tourist prices or visiting the high end tourist agencies and restaurants.
 In Cusco we have discovered some of the best places for backpackers on a budget.

-Here is our guide to Cusco on a Backpacker budget:
+Here is our guide to Cusco on a backpacker budget…

-What to do: (besides the obvious Machu Picchu)
+What to Do (besides the obvious Machu Picchu)

-- The Chocolate Museum – it isn’t really a museum, more of a store that offered tours about chocolate.
+It isn’t really a museum, more of a store that offered tours about chocolate.
 BUT, they also give free chocolate, free liquor, free hot chocolate, and the tour is also actually free and nobody asks for a tip.
 It is only a quick 30min ordeal but the free chocolate is totally worth it.
-Website: https://www.chocomuseo.com/ Address: Calle Garci.aso 210, Cusco, Peru
+What more could a backpacker in Cusco ask for than free chocolate?

-It is only 10 soles entry and is one of the few museums we have found in South America which actually has English descriptions throughout.
+It is only a 10 soles entrance free and is one of the few museums we have found in South America which actually has English descriptions throughout.
 The best part of the museum is the mummified Inkas you can see at the end – if you haven’t already seen the one in Arequipa this is something you need to check out.

 We hate to recommend specific tour agencies as sometimes the service can vary so much depending on who you talk to and what tour you book.
 However, in terms of getting a good price and being able to compare various agencies within a short distance check out Procuradores street just off of the Plaza de Armas.
 Make sure you talk to various agencies to find out where you will get the best price and never pay for anything without getting a signed receipt.
 Any “extras” they promise you (such as a private room, extra meals, etc) ask them to write it on the receipt, this will help you get a refund if you don’t get what you were told.

-Where to Eat:
+Where to Eat

-- Loki Hostel– if you are looking to meet people and have a party or two this is your place!
+If you are looking to meet people and have a party or two this is your place!
 It has a lovely bar every night, a good restaurant, a good location within walking distance to the Plaza, as well as dorms with lamps and plugs at each bed.
 Also, you can get your laundry washed across the street for only 2 soles per kilo for 4 hour service!
 They also have hot water, walking tours, games throughout the day, good wifi, and free coffee and tea all day.

-If you are planning on checking out the Amazon:
+If you are planning on checking out the Amazon

 We recommend taking a night bus for 50 soles (8-10 hour) to Puerto Maldonado which is a town near the border or Brazil and Bolivia.
 Book a three day tour here in the Tampopata region for about $200usd.
 This region is relatively untouched and much more affordable than the tours offered in Cusco to Manu National Park.
 The highway to Puerto Maldonado just opened in 2008 so tourism is still a new things for them, making accommodation, tours, and transport more affordable than other areas of the amazon in Peru.